avapolzin/spike/docs/install.rst

 To do this in conda, for example, simply run ``conda create -n spike``.
 Then, to access this new environment, you will use ``conda activate spike``.
 Once the environment is activated, you can follow your preferred installation method detailed above.

 Note that you will need to activate the environment on accessing a new terminal window in order to run ``spike`` or other packages that exist only in that environment.
-To return to your root environment, run ``conda deactivate spike``.
+To return to your root environment, run ``conda deactivate``.

 Working with Jupyter